 The MAP(manifold air pressure) sensor can be installed under the dash if an aftermarket mechanical gauge is used.
 Enclosed is a brass "t" and compression fittings so the plastic line going to the aftermarket gauge can be used.
 Simply cut tubing, and place brass block in-line.
 Then attach small section of hose from brass barb to nipple on MAP sensor.
 Enclosed for 5 volt power is a 5 volt regulator.
-Wire the regulator RED to Red on 6 pin connector, Black to ground, green to green on 6 pin connector.
+Wire the regulator RED to Red on 6 pin, Black to ground, green to PAC green input.